Founded in 1920, Webster Groves Nature Study Society focuses on experiencing nature.

 In 1930 the Society started a journal, Nature Notes.
 Over the years, hundreds of members have contributed their observations, knowledge, and personal experiences to the publication.
 Announcements and reports of meetings and field trips are regular features.

 The stated objectives of the Society are "to stimulate interest in nature study on the part of adults and children, to cooperate with other organizations in nature study, and to encourage amateur research in the natural science."
 In keeping with these objectives, field trips and meetings involve the exchange of knowledge between experienced and inexperienced members.
 Interaction between amateurs and professionals is encouraged.
-The Society contributes research scholarships to college students.
-Other activities include the coordination of two Christmas Bird Counts for the National Audubon Society.
+The Society contributes research scholarships to college students as well as funding to organizations and projects designed with the goals of local conservation, including preservation and management of important habitat.

 The WGNSS has 501(c)(3) status with the Internal Revenue Service and is registered with the Missouri Secretary of State as a benevolent organization, charter number B00009096.